axelchalon/axelchalon.github.io/0-book-review/_posts/2023-10-25-all-about-love-bell-hooks-summary.md

 	* The will to love is at odds with the will to power.
 	* Love includes relinquishing power.
 * We must acknowledge how little we know of love in both theory and practice.
+^

-# Self-love and action
+# <a name="Self-love and action"></a>Self-love and action
 * Personal integrity, setting boundaries, or making decisions aiding your spiritual growth are all acts of self-love.
 	* Self-assertiveness leads to self-esteem. (× [Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %}))
 	* Only from the stable base of self-love can you extend this love to others, and relate to others as you relate to yourself.
 		 * "Long before community assumes external shape and form, it must be present as a seed in the undivided self: only as we are in communion with ourselves can we find community with others."
 Intimacy and collegiality with oneself foster intimacy and collegiality, community with others.
 * **Telling one's story over and over again can be a way of holding on the past and to the grief.
 It can make you stuck.** It can be a way to put the blame on others or on circumstances outside your control (× [Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %}), pleading in front of the "court of life").
 Be proactive instead.
-	* In order to grow out of patterns, it is important but not necessary to understand the origins or details of your current behaviour (× [Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %}): "you don't have to psychoanalyze yourself; you can just take action towards changing whatever is not working.")
+	* In order to grow out of patterns, it is important but not necessary to understand the origins or details of your current behaviour (Just like in [Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %}#^psychoanalyse): "you don't have to psychoanalyze yourself; you can just take action towards changing whatever is not working.")
 		* "Growing up is, at heart, the process of learning to take responsibility for whatever happens in your life."
 	* "To be fully alive is to act."
 "Action is the visible form of an invisible spirit, an outward manifestation of an inward power. [...]
 We express what is in us and help give shape to the world."
 	* Spirituality needs action.
 "Spirituality is most gloriously embodied in our actions."
-* Creating domestic bliss is a first step towards self-love (× [The Life-Changing Magic of Tidying Up]({% link 0-book-review/_posts/2022-10-15-the-life-changing-magic-of-tidying-up-summary.md %}))
+* Creating domestic bliss is a first step towards self-love (× [The Life-Changing Magic of Tidying up]({% link 0-book-review/_posts/2022-10-15-the-life-changing-magic-of-tidying-up-summary.md %}))
 * A lack of self-worth/self-esteem prevents us from seeing our needs as valid and worthy to be met.
 As a consequence, we do not voice them, as we deem ourselves unworthy to have our needs met.
 This gets in the way of love and creates shame, and secrecy and shame stifle love.
+^

-# Work
+# <a name="Work"></a>Work
 * Doing a job well, even if it's not one that you like or enjoy, bolsters your self-esteem.
 "It's not what you do, but how you do it."
 	* "Bringing love into the work environment can create the necessary transformation that can make any job we do, no matter how menial, a place where workers can express the best of themselves."
 	* "When we work with love, we create a loving working environment."